evansuva/CryptocurrencyCabal/web/content/syllabus.md

-That said, we understand that students do need to be assigned grades at the end of the semester, and sometimes grades can be a powerful and effective motivator.
+That said, we understand that students do need to be assigned grades at the end of the semester, and sometimes grades can be a powerful and effective motivator as well as a useful way to measure progress and understanding.

 Grades will be determined based on your performance on all the class assignments and class contributions (including postings on the course site).
 Some assignments may be graded by randomly looking at selected answers, rather than reading everything submitted.

 There is no set weighting among these things, and in general, if there is some combination of the above that demonstrates that you have gotten what we hope out of the class then you will receive an A grade.